 GLADYS: Yes I did.
 Yes I did.

-GLADYS: Just pray for daily strength at the moment, to...just to know what to do, what not to do and who to face and who not to face.
+GLADYS: Just pray for daily strength at the moment, just to know what to do, what not to do, and who to face and who not to face.

 JOHN: Oh, I know.

-GLADYS: And just wisdom for the..trying to work out all these accounts and finances that have fallen upon me.
+GLADYS: And just wisdom for trying to work out all these accounts and finances that have fallen upon me.

-GLADYS: Well I used to help my husband a little bit in that, but actually I was...my ministry has just been in the home as mother, boss and mother and managing the house with this stuff that we have.
+GLADYS: Well I used to help my husband a little bit in that, but actually I was – my ministry has just been in the home, as wife and mother and managing the house with the staff that we have.

-GLADYS: I have not thoroughly been involved in this...in Graham’s work.
-I mean, I would accompany him from time to time but and, of course, support him in practical ways and being one with him in this...but...
+GLADYS: So I have not thoroughly been involved in Graham’s work.
+I mean, I would accompany him from time to time but and of course support him in practical ways and being one with him in this, but –

 GLADYS: I would say make very sure of your call from God.
-And once you are sure of that then just be prepared for whatever, even if it costs you loss.
-We must learn to not...not to hang on to our own lives, we must learn to allow God to use us and to...and He will use us, He only gives us strength day by day, He does enough just to strength me on that.
-So if the Lord has called them and they’re sure of their call, then...then don’t stay at home.
+And once you are sure of that, then just be prepared for whatever, even if it costs your life.
+We must learn not to hang on to our own lives.
+We must learn to allow God to use us, and He will use us.
+He only gives us strength day by day.
+He doesn’t ask us for strength beyond that.
+So if the Lord has called them and they’re sure of their call, then go and don’t stay at home.

 JOHN: Thank you, Gladys.
 It’s just a real joy to talk with you.
 We grieve with you over the loss of your husband, Graham, and the loss of your two sons, Philip and Timothy.
-The tragedy is immense in your life but your faith is obviously strong and the grace of God is very evident in your life.
-We’re going to pray for you, for thirteen-year-old Esther and for the future ministry that God is going to give you right there in India...right in the very place where your husband lost his life.
-So our love to you and to your daughter, and to all those in the faith around you and be assured of our prayers.
+The tragedy is immense in your life, but your faith is obviously strong and the grace of God is very evident in your life.
+We’re going to pray for you, for 13-year-old Esther, and for the future ministry that God is going to give you right there in India, right in the very place where your husband lost his life.
+So our love to you and to your daughter and all those in the faith around you, and be assured of our prayers.
 Thank you, Gladys.